 PHOTO: Life magazine

-Thaddeus Caraway became an attorney and was elected to be one of Arkansas' two U.S. Senators in 1920, then re-elected in 1926.
-But in November 1931 he died unexpectedly.
-At that point the governor of Arkansas nominated Hattie Caraway to finish out her husband's term, a nomination that was confimed by a hastily called election a month later.
+The governor of Arkansas nominated Hattie Caraway to finish out her husband's term, a nomination that was confimed by a quickly-called election a month later.
 At the time, practically all of the political powers in Arkansas did not expect Caraway to run when her seat came open for election the next year.